Shahnawaz-Khazi/Shahnawaz-Khazi/README.md

 *Link to repo or live demo*
 A fully-featured e-commerce platform built using React.js, Node.js, and MySQL.
 Integrated with Stripe for payments and optimized for SEO.
 Includes real-time order tracking and inventory management.

-### Portfolio Website
-*Link to repo or live demo*
-A personal portfolio website to showcase my development work, built with React.js, TailwindCSS, and hosted on Netlify.
-Features include smooth animations and a contact form integrated with email notifications.

-### Blog Engine
-*Link to repo or live demo*
-A custom blog engine built with Node.js, Express, and MongoDB.
-Features include user authentication, blog management, comment sections, and a WYSIWYG editor for posts.

-### Task Management App
-*Link to repo or live demo*
-A productivity app that helps teams manage tasks and track project progress.
-Built using React.js, Node.js, and Firebase for real-time updates.

-### Weather App
-*Link to repo or live demo*
-A weather forecasting app using React.js and the OpenWeather API to provide live weather updates, built with responsive design principles in mind.

 ---

 ## Contact & Social Links 📱